On the complexity of unique quantum witnesses and quantum approximate counting: Quantum approximate counting versus Quantum approximate counting versus QMA

-Interestingly, we next observe that $\QMA$-hard Hamiltonians are also unlikely to be many-body localized (MBL).
-Many-body localization~\cite{nandkishore2015many, abanin2019colloquium} is a phenomenon that is experimentally and numerically observed on quantum systems that violate ETH.
-Some MBL common characterizations include~\cite{huang2019instability, huse2014phenomenology} slow growth of entanglement in Hamiltonian dynamics, area law for most eigenstates, and quasi-local integrals of motion.
-Defining and justifying these features is not the scope of this work, but from a complexity-theoretic viewpoint it is perhaps clear that a Hamiltonian with the above features are not expected to be $\QMA$-hard.
+A similar observation can be made about many-body localization (MBL) of $\QMA$-hard Hamiltonians.
+Many-body localization~\cite{nandkishore2015many, abanin2019colloquium} is a phenomenon that is experimentally and numerically observed in quantum systems that violate ETH.
+Some common characterizations of MBL include~\cite{huang2019instability, huse2014phenomenology} slow growth of entanglement in Hamiltonian dynamics, area law for most eigenstates, and quasi-local integrals of motion.
+Defining and justifying these features is not the scope of this work, but from a complexity-theoretic viewpoint it is perhaps not surprising that a Hamiltonian with the above features are not expected to be $\QMA$-hard.
 As an example, the quasi-local integrals of motion property roughly states that there is a quasi-local unitary $U$ that diagonalizes $H$.
 A quasilocal unitary is a quantum circuit of depth $D=O(\log n)$ which can consist of non-local gates \footnote{The choice $D=O(\log n)$ is made since we are not restricting the geometry, In 1D systems, the depth would be $O(n)$ ~\cite{ehrenberg2022simulation}.
 Regardless, the argument actually stays intact for any $D=\poly(n)$.}.
 However, the constraint is that if any gate $g$ acts on $k$ sites, then $\|g-\id\|= e^{-\Omega(k)}$.
 Thus, we can replace the unitary $U$ with another unitary $U'$, in which any gate acting on more than $O(\log n)$ qubits is set to identity.
 The error incurred in this process is $\frac{1}{\poly(n)}$ and we can use the Solovay-Kitaev theorem to compile $U'$ into a polynomial sized circuit.
 This implies MBL Hamiltonians are in $\QCMA$: we expect a prover to provide us with the description of $U$ and the ground state of the diagonalized Hamiltonian as a bitstring, and then run the circuit to verify the energy.
 Hence, assuming $\QCMA \neq \QMA$~\cite{Aaronson_AK2007_QuantumClassicalProofs}, $\QMA$-hard Hamiltonians are not MBL.
 Similar to the ETH discussion, this fact can be made robust against adversarial extensive perturbations under the quantum PCP conjecture as follows.
 Suppose there is a $V$ such that $H+\delta V$ satisfies MBL.
 Then there is a polynomial-sized circuit $U$ such that $U^{\dagger}(H+\delta V)U$ diagonal and a classical string $\ket{x}$ that is the ground state in this basis.
-The prover sends the classical descriptions of $V, U, x$ and then the verifier runs a quantum computer to prepare the ground state and decide if the ground energy of $H+\delta V$ is $\leq (c+\delta)n$ or $\geq (d-\delta)n$.
-This in turn allows to decide if the ground energy of $H$ is $\leq cn$ or $\geq dn$, giving a $\QCMA$ protocol for the original $H$.
+The prover sends the classical descriptions of $V, U, x$ and then the verifier runs a quantum computer to prepare the ground state and decide if the ground energy of $H+\delta V$ is $\leq (c+\delta)\|H\|$ or $\geq (d-\delta)\|H\|$.
+This in turn allows to decide if the ground energy of $H$ is $\leq c\|H\|$ or $\geq d\|H\|$, giving a $\QCMA$ protocol for the original $H$.
+Therefore, under the assumption $\QCMA\neq \QMA$, MBL Hamiltonians cannot be expected to be $\QMA$-hard.